banesullivan/localtileserver/README.md

 pip install flask-tileserver
 ```

-### Note on installing GDAL
+### 📝 A Brief Note on Installing GDAL

-GDAL can be a pain to install, and you may want to handle GDAL before installing `flask-tileserver`.
+GDAL can be a pain in the 🍑 to install, and you may want to handle GDAL
+before installing `flask-tileserver`.

 If on linux, I highly recommend using the [large_image_wheels](https://github.com/girder/large_image_wheels) from Kitware.